gaverhae/blog/blog/content/md/posts/2021-07-25-cwafi-6-faster-stack-machine.md

 increment the instruction pointer by two after each non-jump operation.

-Weirdly enough, this actually made the stack interpreter a bit slower in my experimentation (~130µs) in regulat Haskell, though it did give a nice boost to the strict version (~50µs).
+Weirdly enough, this actually made the stack interpreter a bit slower in my experimentation (~130µs) in regular Haskell, though it did give a nice boost to the strict version (~50µs).

+That's another important thing to keep in mind when trying to optimize code: different optimizations can sometimes interact in unexpected ways, so going for incremental improvements by introducing one optimization at a time may not always lead to the best overall result.

 ## Better opcodes